-Paul & Gill worked with HERS to create a new digital space to celebrate the creativity of the young people they work with, creating an online gallery that will launch in early September 2020.
+Paul & Gill worked with HERS to create a new digital space to celebrate the creativity of the young people they work with, creating an online gallery that launched in early September 2020.

 During a socially distanced Drama workshop the group discussed possible names for this new online gallery and The Hive Totem Collective was born!

-The Hive Totem Collective online gallery will celebrate the 'expressions of the heart' or creative expression of the young people, and will also be a space for the young people to learn new creative skills from each other.
+The Hive Totem Collective online gallery celebrates the 'expressions of the heart' or creative expression of the young people, and is also be a space for the young people to learn new creative skills from each other.

 Between April and October 2020 Paul & Gill worked in partnership with two local primary schools Merchants' Academy and Fouracres Academy in Withywood to support 64 children aged 8-12 who were in receipt of free school meals to enjoy being creative at home.

 Both co-designed a range of themed creative activities presented as Creative Missions.
 These included opportunities to make visual arts, music and creative writing at home.
-The kit boxes we delivered provide teh children with all the materiansl the need to complete the missions and the missions did not require access to the internet.
+The kit boxes we delivered provided children with all the materials they needed to complete the missions and the missions did not require access to the internet.

 Short films to introduce each mission were shot and disseminated.
-Children without digital access at home were able to watch these films at school before starting their missions.
+Children without digital access at home were able to watch these films at school, upon collection of their materials, before starting their missions.